 - The EOU director will play a strategic engagement role by giving voice to the issues and successes of RMCO’s to improve influence of policy and practice

 If you have any questions please contact Dr. Latefa Narriman Guemar at firstname.lastname@example.org or telephone 020 7697 4104.

 Please view the video for highlights of the end of project conference for the Research for Action & Influence course 2014.

-In the 2013-14 evaluation, we tracked what actions the participants had taken since the course.
+Over the years, we have tracked what actions the participants had taken since the course.
 These included:

 - Increased use of social media to voice issues important to the community – resulting in new allies supporting groups’ work and increased beneficiary engagement.

 - Engagement of local stakeholders such as the police.

 - Joining fora/ initiatives/ strategic partnerships.